The short answer is that it depends. It depends on many factors, such as:

 The faster you can check a task off your list, the better.

-West Roofing Systems has been around since 1979, and one of the best points we can give a building owner is that a spray foam roof can be installed quickly, with fewer guys, and that your money is going into the science of the roofing system, not on an extensive labor force.
+West Roofing Systems has been around since 1979.
+One of the best points we can give a building owner is that a spray foam roof can be installed quickly, with fewer guys, and that your money is going into the science of the roofing system, not on an extensive labor force.

-Now you know about the installation times of popular roofing systems, and the variables that can increase or decrease how long it will take to get your roofing project complete.
+Now you know about the installation times of popular roofing systems, and the variables that can increase or decrease how long it will take to complete your roofing project.